IN DEVELOPMENT

 These three artefacts interacted to become an interdependent whole, which is more than the sum of its parts and cannot be reduced to any one of its parts.
 In this way, it reflects Schelling's nature philosophy and Goethe's morphological science.
-Producing these works through design assisted the researchers to not only understand how various forms of design contribute to the realisation of ideas or concepts, it also demonstrated how Schelling's nature philosophy provides an underlying theory that various forms of design can draw on, especially when mocking ideas up.
-Indeed, each iteration of each artefact reflected back on crucial themes in the interdisciplinary project in ways that reflected and projected the aims of the stakeholers involved.
+Producing these works through design assisted the researchers to not only understand how various forms of design contribute to the realisation of ideas or concepts, it also demonstrated how Schelling's nature philosophy provides an underlying theory that various forms of design can draw on—especially when mocking ideas up.
+Indeed, each iteration of each artefact reflected back on crucial themes in the interdisciplinary project in ways that reflected and projected the aims of the stakeholders involved.

 A fourth NTRO (A short documentary) is currently being produced to turn these three artefacts into three NTRO's.